sjau/easysnap/README.md

       * `:200` is optional and it indicates that easysnap will print a notice when there's less than 200GB free space on the pool.
       * `:m` is optional and it indicates that MySQL/MariaDB tables should be locked before the snapshot and unlocked after the snapshot.
 If MySQL/MariaDB is started with privileges, you'll also need to create a `.my.cnf` file in the user's home under which the script is run, e.g. `/root/.my.cnf`, so that it reads out username and password from that file, see [.my.cnf.example](.my.cnf.example).
 If you don't want to be warned about remaining space, you can also just set the value like `240::m`.
 1. When you have setup at least one dataset, you will need to add a cronjob or systemd timer to actually run the easysnap script with the interval that it should run.
 E.g. if you setup `easysnap:hourly` you could add a cron like `0 * * * * /path/to/easysnap hourly`.
 The parameter provided to the easysnap script (in this case `hourly`) must match the desired user property in the dataset `easysnap:hourly`.
 You can also run the script manually whenever you want, just call it like `./easysnap hourly`.
 In the [cron.example](cron.example) file you have examples for the common snapshot intervals.
+1. Also set a cron or systemd timer to run the easysnapRm script periodically to remove surplus snapshots from the datasets.
+Maybe once or twice a day should be sufficient.

 ### Format of the snapshots